hindochaankit/mongodb-schema-sync/README.md

-# mongodb-schema-sync
+# MongoDB Schema Sync Tool

-“Synchronizes MongoDB schema validators across databases.”
+A simple MongoDB script to copy $jsonSchema validators from one collection to multiple target databases automatically.